 For an excellent bird guide at both Cano Negro and Arenal, I recommend Juan Diego Vargas (see my section on "Guides").

 Oscellated Antbird - Greg Lavaty

-There is also a remote chance for White-fronted Nunbird along the Arenal Hanging Bridges trail system - which is close to most of the Arenal and Fortuna lodges.
+There is a remote chance for the uncommon White-fronted Nunbird along the Arenal Hanging Bridges trail system - which is close to most of the Arenal and Fortuna lodges.
 The birds are quite vocal and are frequently found in small groups.
 You are almost certain to get good looks at Broad-billed and Rufous Motmots at the same location.

 There is a dirt road not far from most Arenal lodges that skirts part of Lake Arenal towards the south end - generally referred to as the Peninsula Road.
 With the help of a guide, this road produced White-throated Crake (grassy field with tape), Great Antshrike, Bare-crowned Antbird, Black-headed Tody-Flycatcher, and Yellow Tyrannulet.
 My guide also knew of a place for Keel-billed Motmot on this road - which is where most bird tours look for it.
 There have also been records of Sepia-capped Flycatcher on this road - a bird difficult to find in Costa Rica.

 Buff-throated Foliage-Gleaner - Greg Lavaty